jxjwilliam/react-redux-fullstack/README.md

 ### 3. step-3

 - seperate js to Root, configureStore
-- use react-router <Link> for hashHistory URL.
+- use react-router `Link` for hashHistory URL.
 - add removeState to reset localStorage's state to prove it work.

 ### 4. step-4

 - debug: devtool: 'inline-source-map',
 - FilterLink not work correct. (step-3 either)
--

 ### 5. step-5